SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

         * What has been your experience using SunPy?
 The good?
 The bad?
         * What is missing from SunPy that you would like to see?
         * What would you like to be able to do with SunPy that you can't currently do?
-        * What do you think about SunPy’s online documentation and examples?
+        * What do you think about SunPy's online documentation and examples?
-        * If you’re using Python packages in place of SunPy for your solar physics data analysis, why is that?
+        * If you're using Python packages in place of SunPy for your solar physics data analysis, why is that?
         * Do you know how to contact SunPy if you have a question?
         * Do you know what PyHC is?
         * Do you use SunPy with other parts of the PyHC ecosystem?